bassbeaver/gkernel-docs/docs/v1/2_configuration.md

 * `IndexController:privatePage` - route name
 * `url` - url or the route, url can contain parameters: `"/some-page/:param1"`
 * `methods` - list of HTTP methods allowed for this route
-* `controller` - controller to process request matched to this route. `IndexController` is the service alias in DI container and `PrivatePage` is the name of method to be called to process request.
+* `controller` - controller to process request matched to this route. `IndexController` is the service alias in DI container and `PrivatePage` is the method name of `IndexController` service to be called to process request.
 * `event_listeners` - list of request-level event listeners for this route, for more information see "Events and listeners" section.

 Whole `routing` block can look like: